Optimize Your eCommerce Store for Voice Search

 You are currently viewing Optimize Your eCommerce Store for Voice Search

 Tech giant Google says that voice searches constitute almost 20pc of queries on Android devices, while Apple claims that a staggering 500 million customers use Siri.
-With the surge in the number of devices containing virtual assistants, this number is likely to enhance further, which testifies that voice search will soon become the customers’ first choice.
+With the surge in the number of devices containing virtual will, this number will likely enhance further, which testifies that voice search will soon become the customers’ first choice.
 Since Google and other technology behemoths regularly develop new features and capabilities, there’s no disputing that all the search queries in the next few years will be made using voice search.

 Understanding the Difference between Voice-Search and Type-Search

-Also, a whopping 70% of the search queries in Google assistant are in the natural language, which means that the first step for voice search SEO will be to zero in on long-tail keywords.
+Also, a whopping 70% of the search queries in Google Assistant are in the natural language, which means that the first step for voice search SEO will be to zero in on long-tail keywords.
 As well as long-tail keywords, voice searches also contain question phrases.
 So, you need to find such queries and enhance the content accordingly.
 Moreover, long queries are often significantly inexpensive and have much better CTR than shorter queries.

 Be Mindful of Local Search

-Several voice search queries are created to find local information like “showrooms near me” or “nearby shopping malls.”
-Therefore, you ought to create a Google My Business page to feature your website in such a search result.
+Several voice search queries are created to find local information like “showrooms near me” or “nearby shopping should.
+Therefore, you should create a Google Business page to feature your website in such a search result.
 A study suggests that 60% of the users used voice search for local business information last year.
 Therefore, be sure to provide pertinent and precise details like name, address, and phone number along with the area code of your store.
 Also, you should provide an effective overview of your business and slightly describe the service, using easy, short, and easy-to-read sentences.
-What’re more, select pertinent categories that suit your business as the right category can make an enormous difference to a voice search standing.
-Uploading imagery is also a strong way to improve your Google My Business listing.
-Another exciting option to appear in local searches is by generating a store locator page for your website.
-You should enable the location extension and add your address, phone, and direction to your business while using local search ads in Google maps as it will help you reach the right people, at the right place, at the right time.

 Create an FAQ Page